Avoiding Utility Disconnection

 That said, the Cold Weather Rule is the legal minimum that a utility must meet.
 Many are willing to do much more to work with customers to prevent you from getting shut off.

 There are a number of options available that provide assistance to people to pay their energy bills.
 Remember we all pay into these programs through our taxes or our utility rates, so don’t hesitate to take advantage of them when you need it.

 Energy Assistance helps to pay for home energy costs or furnace repairs for income-qualified households.

 Applications are accepted from October 1 through May 31, on a first-come-first-served basis.
-Any household that makes at or below 50 percent of the state median income can apply for energy assistance, based on their income over the last three months.
+Any household at or below 50 percent of the state median income can apply for energy assistance, based on their income over the last one month time period.
 Find out details and how to apply from the State of Minnesota.

 Use CUB’s energy assistance finder to help find your service provider by county or tribal government.

 In addition to Energy Assistance, organizations such as the Salvation Army, local houses of worship, county assistance, community social service agencies, and student services often have resources to help people who need immediate assistance with energy bills.